Anuradha0/Pewlett_Hackard_Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the analysis
 Pewlett Hackard is a large company with several thousand employees that has been around for a long time.
-In a few years numbers of employees will retire and leave open positions behind that need to be filled.
-The company is looking into the future in two ways.
-First, it is offering a retirement package for those who meet certain criteria.
-Second, its thinking about which positions needs to be filled in the future.
+Now they need an analysis of potential staff retirements.
+Because a significant portion of the company is close to requirement, HR would like to set up a mentorship program based on years of experience.
 In this project we analyzed big data sets to help the company to prepare strategies for the future.
-Down below we showed in detail two analyses for this project:
-- We determined the number of retiring employees per title.
-- We identified employees who are eligible to participate in a mentorship program.
+1: The Number of Retiring Employees by Title
+2: The Employees Eligible for the Mentorship Program
+3: A written report on the employee database analysis

 ## Results
-We created a table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
-Our table contains the most recent titles of each employee.
+I have created a table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
+The table contains the most recent titles of each employee.
 To determine who is eligible to participate in a mentorship program, we created another table that holds the current employees who were born between January 1, 1965 and December 31, 1965.
 ### The Number of Retiring Employees by Title
 - Our first table holds complex information from all retiring employees including titles from starting date till recent, along with employee numbers, first and last name.